+In connection with the closing of the Combination on December 18, 2020, GCI, LLC became an indirect wholly owned subsidiary of the Company.
 GCI, LLC is the issuer of \$600 million aggregate principal amount of 4.75% senior notes due 2028 (the "Senior Notes").
 The Senior Notes were issued by GCI, LLC on October 7, 2020 and are unsecured.
 Interest on the Senior Notes is payable semi-annually in arrears.
 The Senior Notes are redeemable at the Company's option, in whole or in part, at a redemption price defined in the indenture, and accrued and unpaid interest (if any) to the date of redemption.
-The Senior Notes are stated net of an aggregate unamortized premium of \$19 million at December 31, 2024.
+The Senior Notes are stated net of an aggregate unamortized premium of \$23 million at December 31, 2023.
 Such premium is being amortized to interest expense in the accompanying consolidated statements of operations.